DiverOfDark/KNOMI/README.md

  - All images are moved to second partition
  - Code a lot cleaner, cut all factory-test stuff, switched back to official esp32-arduino platform
  - Nicer webui
- - Can change images using webui, without reflashing firmware
+ - Can change images using webui without reflashing firmware
- - Any size of gifs are supported, even 240x240
+ - Any size of gifs are supported on KNOMI V1, even 240x240
  - All communications are async - performance is better

 ## Cons: